jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/scenario/scenarioManagement/scenarioManagement.rst

 How to manage scenario
 ======================

-Scenario includes the following information: name, description, uuid and steps of the scenario.
-Steps include name, source and destination (where source and destination include template uuid and template version uuid) and conversion rule.
+Scenario includes the following information: name, description, UUID, scenario access and steps of the scenario.
+Steps include name, source and destination (where source and destination include template UUID and template version UUID) and conversion rule.

 .. toctree::